astibal/smithproxy/README.md

   * DNS inspection allows FQDN policy objects
   * Policies based on FQDN and 2nd level DNS domain
   * both IPv4 and IPv6 are supported
+  * pcap files can be rotated based on size in MB

 ### Tools:
   * built-in tools to help with CA and certificate enrollment needed to run smithproxy